Fitness, Character & Tennis

 • Interested in Volunteering for our Super Saturday Program?
 Sign up Here

 InnerCity Tennis’ Super Saturday Program is an amazing opportunity for Twin Cities families to bring their children, starting at age three, to engage in fast-paced physical activity and learn tennis fundamentals.
 Each week, staff deliver the program alongside over 50 volunteers.
 Older teen players volunteer to help the younger children, alongside dozens of adults and seniors.

-We devote our entire 12 court facility to youth – at no charge – from 3:00 to 6:00 p.m. each Saturday between mid-September and mid-April.
+We devote our entire 12 court facility to youth – at no charge – from 4:00 to 7:00pm each Saturday between the end of September and April.
 Each week, in addition to physical activity and tennis, students learn about life skills such as commitment, teamwork, sportsmanship, perseverance and responsibility.
 The Super Saturday program also offers a chance to teach nutrition; we serve healthy snacks and engage in conversations about choices to fuel our bodies for sports and life.

 The program is divided up into 4 different groups, based on age and ability.
 Scroll down to learn more about a specific level you are interested in.

 - Red Runners (ages 3-6)

 - Green Spinners (ages 11-13)

 Red Runners (ages 3-6) • 4:00-5:30pm • Same day, on-site registration • Kidspeed®

 Coaches use an array of ICT’s patented Kidspeed learning tools and stations to teach kids the ABC’s (agility, balance, coordination) of athletic development.

 Orange Crushers (ages 7-10) • 4:00-5:30pm • Same day, on-site registration • Kidspeed®